Grass Livery, DIY, Part or Full — Which Type of Livery Is Right for Your Horse?

 Doesn't suit:

-• Horses with very intensive management needs that go beyond what part livery covers
+- Horses with intensive management needs that go beyond what part livery covers

-• Situations where the split of responsibilities isn't clearly defined — vague part livery agreements are a common source of disputes
+- Situations where the split of responsibilities isn't defined: vague part livery agreements are a common source of disputes

-The honest reality: Part livery is the most flexible arrangement and the most widely used for a reason — it works well for most full-time working horse owners.
-The key is clarity on exactly what's included.
+The honest reality: Part livery is the most flexible arrangement and the most widely used for a reason.
+It works well for most full-time working horse owners.
+The key is clarity on what's included.
 Two yards can both call themselves "part livery" while covering very different things.

 Full livery